 When you become addicted to meth, meth withdrawal symptoms can make it difficult to quit.
 Long-term and chronic meth abuse can cause you to experience meth withdrawal symptoms for several weeks.
-You can even deal with post-acute meth withdrawal symptoms months after detoxing at a meth addiction rehab program in Crystal Lake, IL.
+You can even deal with post-acute meth withdrawal symptoms months after detoxing at our meth detox center at Northern Illinois Recovery.

-Nearly 1 million Americans ages 12 and older struggle with an addiction to meth, which is a highly addictive, and illegal, stimulant.
-Meth produces mood elevating and energizing effects and is both physically and psychologically addictive.
+Nearly 1 million Americans ages 12 and older struggle with an addiction to meth, a highly addictive and illegal stimulant.
+Meth produces mood-elevating and energizing effects and is both physically and psychologically addictive.
 Abusing meth can cause serious medical and mental health problems.
 The energizing effects of meth can keep you awake for days and cause short-term psychosis.
 Long-term abuse of meth can create neurological problems and brain damage.